 Despite progress in recent decades, about 795 million people – or around one in nine – still suffer from chronic undernourishment or hunger.
 When food is scarce, women are the first to go short, or even go without.
 The fact is that there is enough food in the world to feed everyone, but not everyone gets enough food to eat.
 There are three major factors leading to food and nutrition insecurity: poverty prohibits people from buying food to feed themselves and their families; climate change affects food production, especially for small-scale farmers; and food waste and losses also contribute greatly to hunger.
 In the face of rising food insecurity, CARE is working in some of the world’s most vulnerable communities to ensure that no one need die from hunger or suffer chronic malnutrition.
 CARE works to help people find sustainable ways to make sure they know where their next meal is coming from and support long-term methods of reducing their vulnerability to hunger and malnutrition.
 This includes supporting farming households to ensure local markets are well stocked, managing natural resources so that they are less at risk from the effects of climate change, and strengthening livelihoods so that people are able to purchase foods.

 By the year 2020, we will help 50 million poor and vulnerable people to increase their food and nutrition security and their resilience to climate change.
-In 2016, CARE and partners reached nearly 29 million people – two thirds of whom were women and girls - through food and nutrition programmes across the globe.

 Read our CARE 2020 programme strategy summary on Food and Nutrition Security and Resilience to Climate Change here.